Noah's Ark

-Early Christian and Jewish writers believed that Noah’s Ark existed, and unsuccessful searches for Noah's Ark have been made from at least the time of Eusebius (c.
-275–339 CE); believers in the Ark continue to search for it in modern times, but no confirmable physical proof of the Ark has ever been found.
-No scientific evidence has been found that Noah's Ark existed as it is described in the Bible.
-More significantly, there is also no evidence of a global flood, and most scientists agree that such a ship and natural disaster would both be impossible.
+Believers in the Ark continue to search for it in modern times, but no scientific evidence that the Ark existed has ever been found, nor is there scientific evidence for a global flood.
+According to Robert Moore, the boat and the natural disaster as described in the Bible would have been contingent upon physical impossibilities.
 Some researchers believe that a real (though localized) flood event in the Middle East could potentially have inspired the oral and later written narratives; a Persian Gulf flood, or a Black Sea Deluge 7,500 years ago has been proposed as such a historical candidate.